RubensZimbres/Hacking_Utilities/README.md

 <img src=https://github.com/RubensZimbres/Hacking_Utilities/blob/main/output.png>

 <b>Description:</b>
 This Python3 file reads a password list from a text file and generates dozens of different samples for each given word, replacing letters by numbers, adding special characters and reverting the password.
-The idea is to leverage the effectiveness of password crackers.
+The idea is to leverage the effectiveness of password crackers by adding vocabulary.

 <b>Speed:</b>
 You can generate variance in full ```rockyou.txt``` file in less than 10 minutes in a 32 vCPUs, 120 GB RAM machine in the cloud.
 Machines with less than 32 GB RAM may freeze with more than 1 million rows.
 Do it outside Kali Linux.